benbyford/ai-ethics-framework/Issues.md

 [specific AI technology consideration]

-- ### Transparency
+- ### Explainable

-  - Is it apparent that a system is making the decisions and not a human?

   - Is there anyway to look into how the decision had been made?
+  - Can a decision be explained and understood by differing stakeholders

 - ### Upholding norms of wellness and human flourishing